-I won’t tell you how much, because there is not a big enough margarita on the planet to make me feel better about it, but for 13 months of these past 24?
+I won’t tell you how much, because there is not a big enough margarita on the planet to make me feel better about it, but for a total of 13 months between 2015 and 2016?
 We were paying the mortgage on a house we weren’t living in, waiting for it to sell.

 It hurt, I don’t recommend it, and we should probably not be allowed to buy property ever again because we are terrible at market timing.
 We are relieved to have the homeownership burden lifted, and we are now rebuilding our savings, thankyouverymuch.

 House 1, in San Antonio TX, sold in March of 2016.